molML/deep-cocrystal/README.md

 Voila!
 You have your co-crystallization predictions  :tada:

 > [!IMPORTANT]
-> The `deepcocrystal-trained` model provided here is trained only on non-proprietary data to allow a permissive license (560 less API-coformer pairs).
+> The `deepcocrystal-trained` model provided here is trained only on non-proprietary data to allow a academic license (560 less API-coformer pairs).
 The accuracy of this model is 75% and the sensitivity is 70%.

 ##  Closing Remarks :fireworks: